-In this article, we will take a closer look at the regulations for storing oil on agricultural premises.
+In this article, we will take a closer look at the regulations for storing oil on commercial premises.
 If you would like to know more about the rules and regulations surrounding the storage of oil for your home or agricultural needs, check out our other article for Domestic Oil Storage Tank Regulations.

 Before we get started, however, we should stress that the regulations being focused on here will primarily be those that apply to commercial oil storage in England & Wales.
 Advice across all areas of the UK is broadly similar, but there are important aspects that do differ.
 If you are installing or managing an oil storage tank on commercial premises in Scotland or Northern Ireland, please make sure that you research the relevant regulations for your area and follow them over any conflicting advice given in this article.
 The links above are a good place to start for more information about each country's oil storage regulations.

 Disclaimer: The information in this article is provided for general guidance only.
 We would strongly recommend that you contact a local OFTEC registered technician or one registered with the Building Regulations Competent Person Scheme for further advice on installing and maintaining oil storage tanks.

 Three different regulations in England regulate the storage of oil.

 - Domestic Oil Storage is covered by Building Regulations.